-(i) an updated monitoring of economic developments and risks;
+- an updated monitoring of economic developments and risks;

-(ii) the Business Outlook Survey, compiled by the Bank’s five regional offices;
+- the Business Outlook Survey, compiled by the Bank’s five regional offices;

-(iii) report focusing on capacity pressures and alternative indicators of inflation;
+- a report focusing on capacity pressures and alternative indicators of inflation;

-(iv) an analysis of money and credit conditions;
+- an analysis of money and credit conditions;

-(v) the Bank’s Senior Loan Officer Survey; and
+- the Bank’s Senior Loan Officer Survey; and

-(vi) an overview of financial market conditions and monetary policy expectations in Canada, the United States and the rest of the world.
+- an overview of financial market conditions and monetary policy expectations in Canada, the United States and the rest of the world.

 The final policy recommendations of staff are typically presented on a Thursday, two days after the major briefing.
-A senior member of the Canadian Economic Analysis Department or International Economic Analysis Department summarizes and updates the outlook and risks that have been presented in stages 1 and 2, and provides a recommendation regarding any policy action to be taken.
+A senior member of the Canadian Economic Analysis Department or International Economic Analysis Department summarizes and updates the outlook and risks that have been presented in Stages 1 and 2, and provides a recommendation regarding any policy action to be taken.
 The overview and recommendation serve as the starting point for an extensive discussion by the entire MPRC.
 Tactical and communications issues associated with various policy options are then reviewed, based on a note prepared by the Financial Markets Department.
 The meeting concludes with each member of the MPRC, except for the six Governing Council members, providing a policy recommendation.

-Stage 4.
-Deliberation and decision
+Stage 4 - Deliberation and Decision

-The Governing Council decision-making process begins on Thursday afternoon, immediately after the Stage 3 discussions, and resumes on the following Monday.
+The Governing Council's decision-making process begins on Thursday afternoon, immediately after the Stage 3 discussions, and resumes on the following Monday.
 Members of the Governing Council review the information and recommendations that they have received, exchange views, and explore any outstanding issues and differences in opinion.
 Further discussions are held on Tuesday, a decision is reached by consensus, and a press release is drafted and approved.

-Stage 5.
-Publication and communication
+Stage 5 - Publication and Communication

 The final stage of the process focuses on the publication of the press release at 10 a.m. on Wednesday, announcing the Bank’s decision and explaining the reasons behind it.
-Four times a year, this message is reinforced and expanded on with the synchronous release of the Monetary Policy Report, which provides a more detailed account of Canadian and global economic developments, the Bank’s projections, and the major upside and downside risks that could affect the inflation outlook.
+Four times a year, this message is reinforced and expanded with the simultaneous release of the Monetary Policy Report, which provides a more detailed account of Canadian and global economic developments, the Bank’s projections, and the major upside and downside risks that could affect the inflation outlook.